Geraldine Holm Hoch: Research and career

-Geraldine Holm graduated in 1943 with a degree in both chemistry and math(double major).
+Geraldine Holm graduated in 1943 with a degree in both chemistry and math (double major).
 Fresh out of college she worked for Pratt & Whitney Aircraft Engine Corp in Kansas City, Missouri, as an electrochemist in research and development supporting the Pratt & Whitney R-4360 Wasp Major aircraft engine which saw service at the end of World War II in the retro-fitted models of the Boeing B-29 Superfortress and later used on the Boeing B-50 "Lucky Lady".

 She then moved to Southern California for career opportunities where she was employed in 1948 with Northrop Grumman (then called Northrop Aviation) in Los Angeles.
-She was one of the first women research chemist employed there.
+She was one of the first female research chemists employed there.
 She worked alongside Jack Northrop in research and development.

 At Northrop, she worked on the SM-62 Snark missile project, an intercontinental missile program that resulted in the development of one of the world's most complex digital computers and astronomical guidance systems.